About Bruce Hucko

 I graduated from the University of Utah with a BS in Business Management, former Eagle Scout, raised Lutheran, but .............

-My photographic work is consistently published in national landscape related calendars and books.
+My photographic work has published in national landscape related calendars and books.
 Fifteen books feature my work exclusively and I've contributed to more than a dozen others.
-My media credits include National Park Service slide shows for Arches National Park and Organ Pipe Cactus National Monument.
+My media credits include National Park Service interpretive slide shows for Arches National Park and Organ Pipe Cactus National Monument.
 I produced and was primary photographer for the 40-minute, 8-projector multi-media show The Canyon's Edge, produced for Canyonlands Field Institute in Moab with Tom Till and Terry Tempest Williams.
-It received a merit award from the Utah Humanities Council.
+I've also produced slide shows for Southern Utah Wilderness Association and the New Mexico Wilderness Alliance.

 After a decade among the Navajo I moved to New Mexico and worked with Pueblo communities.
 "Where There Is No Name For Art: The Art of Tewa Pueblo Children" (120 pages, School of American Research Press, 1997) is the result of that relationship.
 For that book, I received a 1998 Southwest Book Award and the 1997 Carey McWilliams Award given by Multicultural Review Magazine as "the best book of the year on the U.S. experience of cultural diversity."

-I am the co-creator and co-coordinator of Voices of Youth, an audio/radio and photography project that trains youth in the art and craft of aesthetic documentary work.
-Using B&W photography and digital radio media, participants explore community-oriented subjects from a folklore or life-ways perspective.
-First created for the Western Folklife Center in Elko, NV, VOY-Moab produced from 2002-08 and received a 2006 UBEE Award from the Utah Broadcasters Association.
+In 2000, I moved back to southern Utah, settling in Moab, where I own the home where I'll spend the rest of my days.
+I free-lanced and joined up with buddy Jack Loeffler to create Voices of Youth (VOY), an audio/radio and photography project that trains youth in the art and craft of aesthetic documentary work.
+Using B&W photography and digital radio media, tee-aged participants explore community-oriented subjects from a folklore or life-ways perspective.
+First created for the Western Folklife Center in Elko, NV, I introduced VOY to the Moab high school where it ran 5 years and received regional and national attention.

 I love integrating with and learning from different media and art forms.
 I have done (or am doing) projects with poets, archaeologists, creative modern dancers, writers, sculptors, painters........... and children.
-Children and the land have been my primary inspiration for years and I truly see little or no line between by personal photography and teaching art.
+Children and the land have been my primary inspiration for years and I truly see little or no line between my personal photography and teaching art.
 Children have taught me to play with the concepts followed stringently by others and to not take anything too seriously.
 From my literary friends I think of symbolism, metaphor and "getting the lines right."
 Dancers and the Navajo language have expanded my understanding of how to incorporate movement in a still frame.
-One of my favorite quotes (and I wish I could remember the artist's name!) is "A still life is still Life!"